microservices-course/material/rubrics/design.md

 ## Some key properties

+We discuss a (non-exhaustive) list of some key properties that should be considered in the design of microservices.
+We will summarise these observations as a rubric in the next section.

 ### Composition

 It should be possible to build new microservices by composing the operations of existing ones.